Division of Retirement Funds

 In cases where both spouses are working and have their own separate retirement savings, they may be allowed to keep those savings separate.
 In other cases, a court may order one spouse to pay the other his or her interest in the retirement account as an offset.
 That can happen either at the time of the divorce or as pension benefits start coming in.

-How A Grand Rapids Divorce Attorney from Kraayeveld Law Can Help You
+How a Grand Rapids Divorce Attorney From Kraayeveld Family Law Can Help You

 If you are seeking a divorce or dealing with related issues like property division, our firm can help.
 We have decades of experience handling these matters and a long track record of success for the people that we represent.